Ready to say goodbye to student loan debt for good? Learn More

 You don’t have to hire an attorney to file bankruptcy, but having an attorney on your side to give you legal advice and handle creditors’ phone calls may be helpful.
 It may also be helpful if you have a complicated bankruptcy case with many non-dischargeable debts or lots of assets that aren’t covered by exemptions.
 If you want to hire a bankruptcy lawyer to help with your case, you have a few options:

 • Look at your state bar association.
 These are professional organizations for lawyers that also provide resources for individuals seeking legal help.
 You can search your state bar association’s website to find contact information for bankruptcy lawyers in your area.
-You can also visit the website for the National Association of Consumer Bankruptcy Attorneys (NACBA).
+You can also visit the National Association of Consumer Bankruptcy Attorneys (NACBA) website.
 NACBA is a national organization for consumer bankruptcy lawyers handling Chapter 7 and Chapter 13 bankruptcy cases for individual filers and small businesses.

 • Seek assistance from a local legal aid organization that will represent you in your Chapter 7 bankruptcy case.
 Legal aid organizations are nonprofits that help low-income individuals with civil legal matters like bankruptcy.
 Depending on your eligibility, you may be able to get free or low-cost legal help.